Lake District: Roads

 The Lake District is very nearly contained within a box of trunk routes and major A roads.
 It is flanked to the east by the A6 road, which runs from Kendal to Penrith (though the National Park extension approved in 2015 is east of the A6); across its southern fringes by the A590, which connects the M6 to Barrow-in-Furness, and the A5092, and across its northern edge by the A66 trunk road between Penrith and Workington.
-The A595 (linking the A66 with the A5092) forms the park boundary from Calder Bridge to Holmrook, then crosses the coastal plain of the park until turning inland at the Whicham Valley, forming much of the park boundary again until joining the A5092 at Grizebeck.
+The A595 (linking the A66 with the A5092) forms the park boundary from Calder Bridge to Holmrook, where the park boundary becomes the sea.
+The A595 crosses the coastal plain of the park until turning inland at the Whicham Valley, forming much of the park boundary again until joining the A5092 at Grizebeck.

 Besides these, a few A roads penetrate the area itself, notably the A591 which runs north-westwards from Kendal to Windermere and then on to Keswick.
 It continues up the east side of Bassenthwaite Lake.
 "The A591, Grasmere, Lake District" was short-listed in the 2011 Google Street View awards in the Most Romantic Street category.
 The A593 and A5084 link the Ambleside and Coniston areas with the A590 to the south whilst the A592 and A5074 similarly link Windermere with the A590.
 The A592 also continues northwards from Windermere to Ullswater and Penrith by way of the Kirkstone Pass.

 Some valleys which are not penetrated by A roads are served by B roads.
 The B5289 serves Lorton Vale and Buttermere and links via the Honister Pass with Borrowdale.
 The B5292 ascends the Whinlatter Pass from Lorton Vale before dropping down to Braithwaite near Keswick.
 The B5322 serves the valley of St John's in the Vale whilst Great Langdale is served by the B5343.
 Other valleys such as Little Langdale, Eskdale and Dunnerdale are served by minor roads.
 The last of these is connected with the first two by the Wrynose and Hardknott passes respectively; both of these passes are known for their steep gradients and are together one of the most popular climbs in the United Kingdom for cycling enthusiasts.
 A minor road through the Newlands Valley connects via Newlands Hause with the B5289 at Buttermere.
 Wasdale is served by a cul-de-sac minor road, as is Longsleddale and the valleys at Haweswater and Kentmere.
 There are networks of minor roads in the lower-lying southern part of the area, connecting numerous communities between Kendal, Windermere, and Coniston.